For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Thanks to some changes to the law, it's now illegal for retailers, public transport companies and traders to use these numbers for 'post-contract' customer service lines.
 In other words, if you've already bought a product from them, you won't need to call one of these pricey numbers to get in touch.

-However, companies are still allowed to use these numbers for other purposes, including sales.
-This means that if you're buying a product over the phone, there's a chance that you'll be paying just to carry out the transaction in the first place.
+However, companies can use these numbers for other purposes, including sales.
+This means that if you're buying a product over the phone, there's a chance you'll be paying just to carry out the transaction in the first place.

 National Express is one of the big-name companies that still use a pricey 0871 number for new ticket sales – but you can dodge these costs by booking online or using one of our fixes.